 The takeaway from the success stories narrated above is that you need to be an active blogger and have a decent number of friends and followers on social media to spread the news about your funding campaign.
-Whether you are making an appeal on your blog/social media pages or a crowdfunding website, it helps a great deal if you have already formed trusted connections and relationships with like-minded people.
+Whether you are appealing to your blog/social media pages or a crowdfunding website, it helps a great deal if you have already formed trusted connections and relationships with like-minded people.

 Crowd-lending sites like CommonBond and Zero Bound offer students loans with specific eligibility criteria, loan and repayment terms, and borrower protection.
-CommonBond is backed by institutional investors, individual investors and alumni networks who offer lower rates than private lenders, which according to its co-founder, add up to a little more than $17,000 in interest savings over the loan period.
+Institutional investors back CommonBond, individual investors, and alumni networks who offer lower rates than private lenders, which according to its co-founder, add up to a little more than $17,000 in interest savings over the loan period.
 If you borrow from ZeroBound, on the other hand, there is no need to repay the loan.
-But, in order to get sponsorship, you’re required to do at least 30 hours of community service or contribute the same time to a non-profit organization.
-Consider these factors as well as the kind of borrower protection, deferment and forbearance terms offered by the sites.
+But, to get sponsorship, you’re required to do at least 30 hours of community service or contribute the same time to a non-profit organization.
+Consider these factors and the kind of borrower protection, deferment, and forbearance terms offered by the sites.

 If you’re raising money to pay for tuition and receiving donations, you will need to report it to the federal government.
-It does not matter for small amounts, but when the donations and school’s financial aid package together exceed the total cost of the online MBA program, then schools must suitably modify the student’s financial aid package.
-Usually, colleges reduce the student loans in the package first before looking at grants and scholarships.
+It does not matter for small amounts, but when the donations and school’s financial aid package together exceed the online MBA program’s total cost, schools must suitably modify the student’s financial aid package.
+Usually, colleges reduce student loans in the package first before looking at grants and scholarships.

 Top 10 crowdfunding sites